HOGENT-Web/csharp/chapters/06/slides/presentation.md

 }
 ```
 - When the class is constructed for the first time, it creates a list of 25 dummy products specified by the `RuleFor()` calls.
-- Notice that we're using a <a href="https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/static-constructors" target="_blank">static constructor</a> here.

 ---
 ### `FakeProductService` implementing `IProductService`